ghaly09/gradient-generator/README.md

 ## The Result

-You can type the country for checking the Weather
+You can choose Colors and Directions of the gradient and copy the Code

 Click Play to Preview: